Skip to content

 What are software tests?

-Software tests are a set of automated procedures used to ensure that software behaves as intended.
-They play a critical role in maintaining software reliability, functionality, and in preventing regressions.
+Software tests are automated procedures designed to verify that a piece of software behaves as expected.
+They are fundamental to ensuring reliability, functionality, and preventing unintended changes, known as regressions.

-Which tool should you use to run Python tests?
+Which tool should you use for Python testing?

 # content of tests/test_sample.py